tjdwls3469/TIL/HTTP/POST 대신 GET 쓰면 안 되나요?.md

 >server as a result of applying a safe method to a target resource.
 >
 >Of the request methods defined by this specification, the GET, HEAD, OPTIONS, and TRACE methods are defined to be safe

+>Request methods are considered "safe" if their defined semantics are essentially read-only; i.e., the client does not request, and does not expect, any state change on the origin server as a result of applying a safe method to a target resource.
+>
+>Of the request methods defined by this specification, the GET, HEAD, OPTIONS, and TRACE methods are defined to be safe.